-If you’re looking for a delicious and easy-to-make pasta recipe to add to your weekly/monthly recipe rotation, try this sun-dried tomato and mushroom pasta in a garlic and basil creamy sauce.
-The combination of flavors in this dish is SO GOOD, it’s a pure comfort food that you will be tempted to eat right out of the pan:
+If you're looking for a delicious and easy-to-make pasta recipe to add to your weekly/monthly recipe rotation, try this sun-dried tomato and mushroom pasta in a garlic and basil creamy sauce.
+The combination of flavors in this dish is SO GOOD, it's pure comfort food that you will be tempted to eat right out of the pan:

 The fettuccine pasta is tossed with sun-dried tomatoes, garlic, mushrooms, and basil in a very tasty, creamy and velvety sauce.

-This Italian-inspired dish is great served with a garlic bread on the side.
+This Italian-inspired dish is great served with garlic bread on the side.
 And a big fresh salad.
-And please, don’t forget about a glass of wine.
+And please, don't forget about a glass of wine.